AngryBacteria/ba-gujen1-steij14/evaluation/README.md

 It validates the tasks extraction and normalization for medical entities.
 The key metrics are the Precision, Recall and the F1-Score.
 It does the validation with the `prompts.jsonl` file which can be created with the scripts from the aggregation directory.
-- **Validation for BERT Models:** The BERT Models are automatically validated with the same metrics during the training.
-Separate scripts are hence not required because the logging during the training suffices.